-The amount of Life Insurance will be the amount in effect on the day before the date of retirement.
-If the amount of coverage is greater than \$250,000, that amount will be reduced to \$250,000 upon retirement.
+Coverage Amount Based on Salary.
+Beginning on the first of the month after you retire, the amount of Life Insurance will be equal to thirty (30) percent of the amount in effect on the day before the date of retirement.
+(If the amount of coverage in place on the day before retirement is greater than \$250,000, then the amount of coverage following retirement will be reduced to \$75,000.)
+You have the option to elect reduced coverage in the amount of \$15,000 if you prefer.